aitesam961/ara-build-playground/readmeI.md

 Cannot find a solution or a reasonable workaround.
 So moving to the second approach which is collecting the RTL at a stable release point and manually compiling and testing it.
 The existing testbench may need slight modifications in this case.

+### svdpi issue fixed

+Although this issue is relevant to simulating with Questasim, it is fixed by successful installation of Verilator.
+My best assumption is that the script relies on Verilator somehow.
+Given the svdpi issue gone, the simulation compiles using Questa, the RTL is loaded in work lib but it returns error "Failed loading design"

+[ working on the fix]